Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 For the most environmentally committed couples: no physical cards at all.
 A beautifully designed digital invitation, a comprehensive wedding website, and a personal phone call to elders who do not use smartphones.
 The environmental impact is near-zero, and the cost drops to ₹5,000 – ₹15,000 total for all invitation design.

+The hybrid approach — digital for friends and colleagues, printed for elders and close family — is the clear standard in Bangalore for 2026, and it saves 40–60% compared to fully printed invitations.
 A WedMeGood survey of 2,000+ couples found that invitations are one of the categories where couples most often find savings by going digital.
 The most widely adopted strategy in Bangalore in 2026 is a thoughtful hybrid: digital invitations for the majority of guests, printed cards for a curated subset.
 Here is how to execute it.

 Distribution Split